Cecilapp/Cecil/docs/2-Content.md

 There is different kinds of content in Cecil:

 **Pages**
-: Markdown (or plain text) files.
+: Pages are the main content of the site, written in Markdown (or plain text).

 **Assets**
-: Handled assets files (i.e.: resized images, compiled Sass, minified scripts, etc.).
+: Assets are handled files (i.e.: resized images, compiled Sass, minified scripts, etc.).

 **Static**
-: Files copied as is.
+: Static files are copied as is in the generated site.

 **Data**
-: Custom variables collections.
+: Data are custom variables collections.

 ## Files organization

-Pages should be organized in a manner that reflects the rendered website.

 ### File system tree